strontic/strontic.github.io/xcyclopedia/library/vcredist_x86.exe-1191BA2A9908EE79C0220221233E850A.md

 ## Possible Misuse

 *The following table contains possible examples of `vcredist_x86.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `vcredist_x86.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --